tenaciousveracity/chinese-translations/daodejing/02-de-jing.md

 -   What is calm is easy to grasp,
 -   what hasn’t occurred is easy to plan for.
 -   What’s fragile is easy to crumble,
 -   what’s tiny is easy to disperse.
 -
 -   Take action before it occurs,
 -   take control before chaos erupts.
 -
 -   A tree with arms embracing is born from a tiny sprout;
--   A nine-level building is built on tired soil.
+-   A nine-level building is built on tilled soil.
--   A thousand-mile journey starts with the foot moving.
+-   A thousand-mile journey starts with one foot moving.
 -
 -   Forcing things causes losses,
--   grasping for it will inevitably fail.
+-   grasping for anything will inevitably fail.
 -   Thus the Sage engages in Wu Wei and nothing is lost;
--   grasping nothing therefore nothing fails.
+-   grasping for nothing thereby nothing fails.
 -
--   Common people engaging in matters,
+-   Commoners when engaging in matters,
 -   often turn their successes into failures.
 -
 -   Being careful at the end as if it were the start,
 -   and you will have no losses at the end,
--   being a Sage means to desire no desires,
+-   being a Sage means desiring no desires,
--   not esteeming hard to acquire goods;
+-   not striving for hard to acquire goods;
+-
--   Learning not to learn,
+-   Learning not to stop learning,
--   Returning to what the masses pass over,
+-   Returning back to what the majority pass over,
 -   To help all things return back to Zi Ran (nature),
 -   as well as not daring to force things.
 {:.verse}